• Skip to primary navigation

 Udon Noodles

-I use this udon noodles.
-Though this is thick, this also comes out little flat when cooked.
+I use these udon noodles.
+Though thick, it also comes out a little flat when cooked.

 What is udon noodles?

 Udon noodles are the thickest Japanese special noodles made with wheat flour.
-This is popular comfort food in Japanese cuisine.
-It has a subtle flavor and it easily absorbs the flavors.
+This is a popular comfort food in Japanese cuisine.
+It has a subtle flavor, and it quickly absorbs the flavors.

 Udon noodles are more filling because of their thickness.
-Also, this calls for lesser toppings as compared to thin noodles like ramen noodles.
-You can make it in many ways, like soup, curry, stir-fry, etc. Udon noodles are always vegan whereas ramen noodles may contain eggs.
+Also, this calls for lesser toppings than thin noodles like ramen noodles.
+You can make it in many ways, like soup, curry, stir-fry, etc. Udon noodles are always vegan, whereas ramen noodles may contain eggs.

 yaki udon